reasonmethis/docdocgo-core/README.md

 - `/web <your query>`: perform web searches and generate a report
 - `/chat <your query>`: regular chat, without retrieving docs or websites

+Ingesting into the current vs a new collection:

+- `/ingest new <with or without URL>`: ingest into a new collection
+- `/ingest add <with or without URL>`: ingest and add to the current collection
+- `/summarize ...
+URL`: same rules in regards to `new`/`add`

+The default behavior (if `new`/`add` is not specified) is to (a) normally ingest into a new collection, which is given a special name (`ingested-content-...`); (b) if the current collection has this kind of name, add to it.
+That way, you can use `/ingest` several times in a row and all the documents will be added to the same collection.

 Example queries:

 - `/research What are this month's most important AI news?`